Volkswagen to recall cars after China TV criticism

 The TV show, one of the most widely watched in China, has previously accused a number of prominent Western companies of short-changing Chinese consumers.

-Friday’s edition also took aim at Apple Inc (AAPL.O) over post-sales service, while China’s Anhui Jianghuai Automobile Co Ltd (600418.SS) also said after the broadcast it would recall cars with rusty body plates.
+Friday’s edition also took aim at Apple Inc over post-sales service, while China’s Anhui Jianghuai Automobile Co Ltd also said after the broadcast it would recall cars with rusty body plates.

-Reporting by Fang Yan in BEIJING and Kazunori Takada in SHANGHAI; Editing by Daniel Magnowski